The school staffroom… a sacred space where teachers go to have a break away from the craziness that is the reality of teaching, right?

 Staff shout-out boards have been gaining popularity and it’s no wonder why.
 A staff shout-out board is a great way to encourage members of the school community to write letters of thanks or simple positive comments about others in the community.
 Encourage students and families to write notes of thanks to the teaching community as well!

-We have created this gorgeous display and made it a [FREE] download, check out our Staff Shout Outs Display Board.
+Check out our Staff Shout Outs Display Board.
 Use the shout-out templates provided or just leave some sticky notes and a pen for people to write their words of encouragement or praise to stick on the display.

 Create Comfort with Bean Bags